czett/MyFinance/README.md

 Add Income (p): Add money received by entering the amount.
 List Expenses and Info (l): View the list of expenses and financial information.
 Exit Program (e): Terminate the application.

+## Usage

+Add Expense (n): Record a new expense by entering the name and price.
+Add Income (p): Add money received by entering the amount.
+List Expenses and Info (l): View the list of expenses and financial information.
+Exit Program (e): Terminate the application.
+Example Usage
+bash
+Copy code
+$ lua myfinance.lua
+New expense (n)
+Pay/money received (p)
+List expenses and info (l)
+Exit program (e)

+n

+What did you buy/pay for?

+Groceries

+How much did you pay?

+50
+Added new expense successfully.

+New expense (n)
+Pay/money received (p)
+List expenses and info (l)
+Exit program (e)

+l

+Expenses:
+You bought Groceries for 50

+Info:
+spent: 50
+balance: 950
+earned: 0

+New expense (n)
+Pay/money received (p)
+List expenses and info (l)
+Exit program (e)

+e

+## Contributing
+Contributions are welcome!
+If you have suggestions, bug reports, or want to add features, please open an issue or submit a pull request.

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for details.